GBP/USD: Trading recommendations

-GBP/USD maintains positive long-term dynamics, moving within the upward channel on the daily chart.
-Its upper border passes through the level of 1.4300 and after the breakdown of the local resistance level of 1.4240, this mark will become the closest target of the GBP/USD growth.
+GBP/USD maintains positive long-term dynamics, moving within the upward channels on the daily and weekly charts.
+Their upper border goes through the marks 1.4240 and 1.4830, respectively.
+After the breakdown of the local resistance level and the upper border of the ascending channel on the daily chart 1.4240, the resistance level 1.4830 will become the target of GBP/USD growth in the coming months.
+Intermediate targets for the growth of the pair are resistance levels 1.4580, 1.4800.

+The first signal for the implementation of the alternative scenario may be a breakdown of the short-term support level 1.4164.

 Trading recommendations